Online Master of Science in Mental Health Counseling

 Earn a Master of Science Degree that Makes a True Difference

-The MS in Mental Health Counseling offers hands-on training and a pathway to dual-licensure in mental health counseling and clinical addictions counseling.
-Experienced faculty present a rigorous curriculum that is aligned with national and state standards.
+The MS in Mental Health Counseling offers hands-on training and a pathway to dual licensure in mental health counseling and clinical addictions counseling.
+Experienced faculty present a rigorous curriculum aligned with national and state standards, while our support coordinators help you secure a field placement in your chosen area of counseling.
 Our coursework prepares you for licensure in Indiana.
 Requirements vary by state.
-The program focuses on evidence-based practices and features partnerships with large mental health providers.
-You’ll graduate ready to help others in just 2-3 years.
+The program focuses on evidence-based practices and features partnerships with large mental health agencies locally for practicum and internship.
+You’ll graduate ready to help others in just 2.5-3 years.

 Prepare for In-Demand Mental Health Careers